spidey-169/testnets/celestia_network/Celestia/ports_firewall_settings.md

 external_address = "<PROXMOX_HOST_IP>:26603"
 ```

-### 3. LISTENING address for RPC.
+### 3. LISTENING address/port  for RPC.

 If you are going to run a bridge node and need to connect it to validator/fullnode, you also need to allow port 26657 (default rpc port) from your validator/fullnode node to be able to accessed by your bridge node.

 You can do this by setting laddr in RPC SERVER CONNECTIONs as